I7-Examples/When-in-Rome-2/docs/source.txt

 When in Rome is designed as a lunchtime game: there are five episodes, each of which may be played to a conclusion within about fifteen minutes, requiring no saves.
 A player may also try this episode several times if he wishes, as the puzzles are partially randomized."

 Use no scoring, the serial comma and American dialect.
-Use MAX_ARRAYS of 1000.
-Use MAX_STATIC_DATA of 30000.
-Use MAX_VERBS of 200.
-Use MAX_INDIV_PROP_TABLE_SIZE  of 20000.
-Use MAX_SYMBOLS of 8000.
 Use full-length room descriptions.

+Include Singing Reloaded by Shin.

 Include Basic Screen Effects by Emily Short.
 Include Menus by Emily Short.
 Include Basic Help Menu by Emily Short.
 Include Locksmith by Emily Short.